dev-ay/LiveProject/README.md

 # OTHER MINOR STORIES
 ## 3108-Rename Model.ID
 > **Details:**
 > Under Views\Schedule\Create.cshtml change Model.ID to Model.Id
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3109-Redirect "Manage" button
 > **Details:**
 > "Manage" button under the navigation button should bring you to the manage index view, not the schedule index view
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3111-Modify "Mail" button on the nav-bar
 > **Details:**
 > Remove the text from the mail button on the nav-bar.
 It should just be an icon
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3113-Change ScheduleId type
 > **Details:**
 > On the ScheduledWorkPeriod model, change the ScheduleId to be a Guid type
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3121-Add a PayPeriod controller with views
 > **Details:**
 > Add a PayPeriod controller with views for Index, Create, Delete, Edit etc
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3110-Remove TemplateID from Schedule model
 > **Details:**
 > Remove TemplateID from schedule model.
 This change will require a migration

+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3126-Add "Request Time Off" to nav menu
 > **Details:**
 > Add a link to the navigation drop-down titled "Request Time Off" that takes the user to the TimeOffEvent / Create page
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3127-Add Shift/Create to nav menu
 > **Details:**
 > Add a button to the navigation drop down to shift/create
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3131-Add TempSchedule/Index to nav menu
 > **Details:**
 > Add a link to the navigation dropdown leading to the TempSchedule / Index page
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3130-Change Schedule model UserId type
 > **Details:**
 > On the Schedule model, change the UserId from a string to a Guid.
 This will require a migration
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3141-Modify "Pay Period Length" label
 > **Details:**
 > On the PayPeriods / Create view, add some text to the "Pay Period Length" label so that is says "Pay Period Length (Days)"
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3137-Fix the Schedule/Create bug
+### Solution:
 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3135-Remove Inputs boxes from TimeOffEvent/Create
 > **Details:**
 > On the TimeOffEvent Create view, remove the input boxes from the top
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3134-Fix the Messages/Inbox bug
+### Solution:
 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3142-Set Message/Create DateSent to the current time
 > **Details:**
 > On the Message controller, change the create method so that DateSent is set to the current time.
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3143-Fix the Message/Create bug
+### Solution:
 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3145-Rearrange and modify Home/Index view
 > **Details:**
 > On the index/home view, Remove the clock out button and make the clock in button say simply "Clock".
 Then center all content on home/index view
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3157-Set TempSchedule/Create DateCreated to the current time
 > **Details:**
 > On the TempSchedule controller, change the Create function so that the DateCreated property gets set to the current time
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3168-Remove the Payperiods/Details view
 > **Details:**
 > Remove the Payperiods / Details view.
 Dont forget to include your .csproj file with your changes
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3172-Implement Schedule/Create modal
 > **Details:**
 > Implement the modal found in the TimeOff/Create view into the Schedule/Create view
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3174-Add a one week FullCalendar to the TempSchedule/Create view.
 > **Details:**
 > Add a one week fullCalendar to the tempSchedule/Create view
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3178-Make Event model End property nullable
 > **Details:**
 > On the Event model, make the End property nullable.
 This will require a migration
+### Solution:

 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [Other Minor Stories](#OTHER-MINOR-STORIES) >*
 ## 3206-Revise the ScheduleTemplate model